FerrazRezende/ScrapyAMZ/README.md

 <h6 align="center"><b>Welcome, this is my first public project on GitHub!!

-ScrapyAMZ is a script for scraping for 10.000 data in department "Computers".
+ScrapyAMZ is a script for scraping for 10.000 datas in department "Computers".
 In dataset contains: Price, Anouncement title, Ratings, Notes and link for product.

  I hope this content help you in anyway</h6></b>